Graduate Program Director

 ?
 (University of Toronto Press) was awarded the 2007 John Porter Tradition of Excellence Book Award from the Canadian Sociology Association.
 She is also co-author of Gender Relations: Intersectionality and Beyond

-(with Siltanen).
+(with Janet Siltanen, Oxford, 2008; revised second edition forthcoming in 2016).
 Andrea approaches her teaching and research from an eclectic interdisciplinary perspective and background; she has degrees in political theory and creative writing (York), international development studies (Carleton), and a PhD in social and political sciences (Cambridge University, funded as a Commonwealth Scholar).
 Her research on theories and practices of care work has been influenced by her co-parenting of three daughters; her work on knowing processes began thirty years ago when she spent nearly six years as a participatory research facilitator, working mainly for the United Nations Development Program in water supply and sanitation projects in in Central and South America.
-She is currently exploring and writing about: feminist materialist approaches to embodiment; affective inequalities; linkages between a broad range of care practices (including ecological) and social justice; visual methods and the use of documentary film in research; entanglements of care, work and consumption; and performativity and boundary-making in concepts and methods. http://brocku.ca/social-sciences/departments-and-centres/sociology/faculty-and-staff#Andrea_Doucet
+She is currently exploring and writing about: ethics of care approaches to parental leave (with postdoctoral fellow Lindsey McKay); feminism, ecologies, and new materialism; entanglements of care, work and consumption; family photographs and family practices in a diversity of family forms (with post doctoral fellow Lisa-Jo van den Scott); genealogies of concepts; and performative approaches to narrative and visual methods.
+She is currently collaborating with two Banting post doctoral fellows at Brock: Robyn Lee (Sociology) and Rachel Epstein (Women’s and Gender Studies).

 Dean, Faculty of Social Sciences, Professor of Sociology

 , Ext.
 3425)